Biden to dispatch adviser to China as he looks to manage complex US-China relations in final months

 “These meetings are consistent with efforts to maintain this strategic channel of communication to responsibly manage the relationship and are a product of the November 2023 Woodside Summit between President Biden and President Xi (Jinping),” said White House National Security Council spokesman Sean Savett, referring to the leaders face-to-face talks on the sidelines of last year’s Asia-Pacific Economic Cooperation summit in San Francisco.

+White House national security spokesman John Kirby said the two sides discussed a visit by Sullivan at last year’s Biden-Xi summit and it comes after months of planning by the two sides.

-The announcement comes as Biden is vacationing in California’s Santa Ynez Valley, where he has spent some time meeting with aides charting out policy priorities for the final months of his presidency.
+The announcement was made as Biden is vacationing in California’s Santa Ynez Valley, where he has spent some time meeting with aides charting out policy priorities for the final months of his presidency.

 The summit is not expected to lead to any major announcements by the two countries, according to a senior administration official.
 The official, who briefed reporters on the condition of anonymity under ground rules set by the White House, said the focus of the meeting is to maintain communications on the host of difficult issues and demonstrate “that even amidst competition that we can find constructive ways to work with each other.”